lachlan-masters/Honestly/README.md

 **Using the Extension**
 As the plan going forward was
 All data is currently hardcoded.
-Hence, for testing purposes, any website can be used for walkthrough.
+Hence, for testing purposes, any website can be used for testing.

+The initial window of the extension displays what would be shown if the website had no bad news detected and if we had supply chain data to show. </br>

+To see what a news alert would show complete the following:
+1. Locate script.js: `cd Client/ChromeExtension/script.js
+2. Edit line 18 such to `const newsAlert = true;`
+3. Comment out (or delete) lines 25 to 48, such that variable supplyDetails is an empty array.
+4. Save file
+5. Move back to browser
+6. Close and open extension

+Its important to note that if a news alert was detected, the extension window would pop up, as to alert the user and ensuring the news alert doesn't go unnoticed.

 ### Testing News Analyser
-Under a development plan, the News API cannot be used in a browser and hence for this demonstration cannot be used in the

-The News Analyser is setup such that a command line argment is used to specify what news to search for.
-This functionality would be replaced with the company name of the url
+For demonstrational purposes, the news analyser is setup such that, through using node, a single command line argment is used to specify what news to search for.
+Later in development the plan is to cache the news analysis results in a database, which would then be retrieved by the user using PostgreSQL, th

+1. From CFC21 repo: `cd Server`
+2. Create a .env file `touch .env`
+3. Add lines `NEWS_API_KEY=[News Key]` and `NLU_API_KEY=[NLU Key]`, where 'News Key' is the News API key organised in the prerequisites and 'NLU Key' is the IBM Watson Natural Language Understanding key organised in the prerequisites.
+4. `node app.js [ARGUMENT]`, where ARGUMENT is a news target to search for, such as, `Google`.

+The result will show the news articles that were analysed by the Natural Language Understanding, and the average sentiment score of set articles.